 In Maryland, DC, many solar tax credits and rebates are only available for installations completed by licensed contractors.
 If you’re hoping to keep installation costs down, you’re better off avoiding do-it-yourself (DIY) solar panels altogether.

 #3.
 No Grid Connectivity

-DIY solar panels cannot legally be connected to the utility grid, so you won’t be able to participate in Maryland’s net metering program and sell excess electricity to the power company.
+DIY solar panels cannot legally be connected to the utility grid, so you won’t be able to participate in Maryland, DC’s net metering program and sell excess electricity to the power company.

 #4.
 Lower Energy Output

 If solar is simply a hobby, then it really doesn’t matter what equipment you use or who handles the installation.
 But if you’re concerned about maximizing your electricity bill savings or minimizing your carbon footprint, DIY panels are not the way to go.
 Click here to learn why.

 You probably already have a tape measure, wire strippers, and ladder.
 But does your solar kit also come with the 25+ other tools needed to install a home solar system?

 - An AC/DC multimeter?

 - A torque wrench?